Yale-BIM/f21-assignments/assignment-3/Train_Google_Cloud_Engine.md

 - Matplotlib

 The image also has the 64x64_data.npz dataset for Part III of the assignment in the folder /home/marynel_vazquez.
-You don't need to waist time (and credits) downloading the data again into your VM.
+You don't need to waste time (and credits) downloading the data again into your VM.
 Instead, move the data to your own home folder once you SSH into your VM: